thaisrezendeb/python_fast_api/README.md

 Hello!
 My name is Thaís Rezende and I'm a Telecommunication Engineer and System Analyst.
 I love programming and I have some knowing in Java, Python, Typescript, among others.

-This project is part of a self-study of backend technologies using Python as a basement.
+This project is part of a self-teach of backend technologies using Python as a basement.
 It's based on the official documentation available on https://fastapi.tiangolo.com/tutorial/

 If you want to replicate my development, follow the steps below to prepare your environment.